oftlisp/docs/design/bootstrapping.md

-`oftlisp-bi` is generated using a relatively simple script that essentially resolves `import`s the same way JavaScript dependency managers do -- by placing the `import`ed into a lambda which is executed at the top-level and returns its imports.
+`oftlisp-bi` is generated using a relatively simple script that essentially resolves `import`s the same way JavaScript dependency managers do -- by placing the `import`ed module into a lambda which is executed at the top-level and returns its imports.
 The returned imports are then set in the global scope.
 After this is completed, macros are expanded.
 Note that this means that a macro that expands to an `import` is invalid.
 A final pass is then performed to lift all `import`s to the top of the output file and to ensure that they are all to `std` modules implemented by `oftlisp-bootstrap`.

 ## Stage 3: `oftlispc`, Part One